Ghanaian cuisine: Soups and stews

-In Ghanian cuisine, soups and stews are served as a main course rather than a starter, and accompanied by side dishes.
+In Ghanaian cuisine, soups and stews are served as a main course rather than a starter, and accompanied by side dishes.
 Ghanaian stews and soups are quite sophisticated, with a liberal and delicate use of exotic ingredients and a wide variety of flavours, spices, and textures.

 Vegetables such as palm nuts, peanuts, cocoyam leaves, ayoyo, spinach, wild mushroom, okra, garden eggs (eggplant), tomatoes, and various types of pulses are the main ingredients in Ghanaian soups and stews.
 Pulses may serve as the main protein ingredient in vegetarian dishes.

 Beef, pork, goat, lamb, chicken, smoked turkey, tripe, dried snails, and fried fish are common sources of protein in Ghanaian soups and stews.
 It is common to find seafood in Ghanaian soups and stews, including crabs, shrimp, periwinkles, octopus, snails, grubs, duck, offal, pig's trotters, and oysters.
 Sometimes different types of meat and occasionally fish are mixed into one soup.